intmus/inttheory19-20/_05-counterpoint-embell-shapes/a1-introcounterpoint.md

 ## Conclusions

 Any lesson could begin with the question, "Why study this it all?", and the discussion of counterpoint is no different.
 Why should we study counterpoint in a tonal harmony class when there are entire courses in later semesters dedicated to this specific subject?

+First, you should try to conceptualize what counterpoint is in a musical context.
 Re-read the second sentence of the passage above.

 >"*Voice-leading* deals with the relationship of two or more musical lines (or melodies) combined into a single musical idea."

+And then read the second paragraph.

+>However, of the three [aspects of music], voice-leading is the most fundamental.
+Thus, we begin our study of music theory, then, with *strict voice-leading*, or *counterpoint*.

 A brief study of counterpoint is the next step for us as we work through increasing levels of musical complexity.
 We began with a single pitch, then combined pitches to create intervals.
 We must then combine intervals to create melodies and combine melodies to create counterpoint.
 Studying counterpoint allows us to strip away many of the complicating factors of musical harmony and begin to understand the origin of tonality.